paullalonde/macos-bootable-iso-images/README.md

 Once the script has finished, the ISO file is in the images directory, along with its SHA256 checksum.

 ### Troubleshooting

+Constructing a bootable ISO consumes a lot of network bandwidth.
+The installation app is very big (> 10 GB), so it takes time to download it.
+Also, when creating the installation media, the scripts download installation assets.
+They are also voluminous, and therefore take time to download.
+The idea is that downloading the assets beforehand will make the macOS installation process itself be faster; at least that's the theory.

 Disk Utility may interfere with the operation of the scripts.
 Specifically, it may prevent volumes used in the ISO construction process from being detached.